top of page

 A+ for Magic School.

-With marketing messaging that proclaims "less features, more life," they're positioning as the alternative to the smart phones taking over our lives.
+With marketing messaging like "less features, more life," they're positioning as the alternative to smart phones.
+Functionally, they're filling an open maket need: a "dumb phone" that doesn't control our lives.

 Light Phone is a standout example of a brand finding the gap in a market.
 But what makes their marketing memorable is their strategic choice to design branding that doubles down on their 180-degree solution.